DoodlesEpic/GraphPrime/README.md

 You need to have Rust and NodeJS ready to run on your system before doing this https://tauri.studio/v1/guides/getting-started/prerequisites/

+### Deployment

+Deployment of new versions is done by creating a new semver versioned tag and pushing it to GitHub, this will automatically trigger the [Tauri Action CI](https://github.com/tauri-apps/tauri-action) to start a new build and create a new release.
+It's important that the build environment contains the updater private key or else the build will fail.

 ## License

 This project is licensed under the GNU GPL v3 free software license.
 Read the LICENSE file for more information.